 Why am I writing about the names of God?

 Our church is doing a sermon series this summer called 'This Verse Changed My Life.'
 One of the verses that had a significant impact on my this year is Genesis 16:13 'Then she called the name of the Lord who spoke to her, El-Roi; for she said, “Have I also here seen Him who sees me?”'

 Hagar - Sarah's (Abraham's wife) servant - gave God this name after she ran away from Sarah.
 She was distraught, emotional, and pregnant.
 God promised her things would work out for her and her son if she returned to Sarah.
 Hagar clearly had special moment with God because in giving him this name I believe she was saying, 'You understand me.
 You see the full spectrum of my life experience - you know and perceive me.
+You see the injustice I'm facing.
 Thank you for seeing me and my predicament and meeting me where I'm at.'

 I Am Seen

 I was personally encouraged when this story and name El Roi was re-illuminated for me again this year.
 Honestly, for the impact its had on me, 'personally encouraged' sounds weak.
 God sees/perceives/recognizes me - every part of my life.
 He knows where I've been, all my past experiences, my current situation, when I feel overlooked or ignored or taken advantage of, and all my foibles, faults, frailties, fickleness, and fears.
 He groks the entire context of my life, understands who I am, the promise of my life, my potential, and wants to encourage me, too.
 Remembering this is an immense comfort for me.